2005 Iranian Air Force C-130 crash: Rescue operation

-Eyewitnesses, whose accounts were carried on the BBC World Service, have stated that emergency crews arrived within three minutes of impact.
+Eyewitnesses, whose accounts were carried on the BBC World Service, stated that emergency crews arrived within three minutes of impact.
 SBS World News reported that riot police were called in to control onlookers who were blamed for blocking the access of emergency workers.

 Context

-This crash was the deadliest aviation disaster in Iran since February 2003, when 275 people were killed as a military transport aircraft crashed in southern Iran.
+This crash was the deadliest aviation disaster in Iran since February 2003, when 275 people were killed when a military transport aircraft crashed in southern Iran.
 Due to U.S. sanctions, Iran has been unable to buy new Western aircraft (whether commercial or military) or spare parts for existing aircraft from U.S. manufacturers.
 American-built military planes now operating in Iran were purchased under the old regime during the 1970s.
 Iranian officials blamed the country's poor aviation record on the sanctions.